4Z1KD/HolyLogger/README.md

 <a href="https://github.com/4Z1KD/HolyLogger/raw/master/HolyLogger.zip" target="_blank">HolyLogger.zip</a> - a compressed folder (.zip file)

 <h2>Installation</h2>
-Double-Click *HolyLogger.msi* and the wizard will guide you through the installation process.<br>
+Double-Click *HolyLogger.msi* and the wizard will guide you through the installation process.

-If you downloaded the .zip file, just unzip it to your preffered destination e.g. Desktop or C:\ and execute *HolyLogger.exe*<br>
+If you downloaded the .zip file, just unzip it to your preffered destination e.g. Desktop or C:\ and execute *HolyLogger.exe*

+Reminder:<br>
 If you want QRZ.COM lookup to work, don't forget to update your credentials in the settings screen.

 <h2>My Holyland Square</h2>